Slovenia men's national basketball team

 The Slovenia men's national basketball team (Slovenska košarkarska reprezentanca) represents Slovenia in international basketball competitions, and is managed by the Basketball Federation of Slovenia.
 Since the independence of Slovenia in 1991, the national team has competed at every EuroBasket, and reached the knockout stage at every championship since 2005.
 Their greatest achievement overall at the tournament came at EuroBasket 2017, where they won all nine games and became European champions.

-As of February 2023, Slovenia is ranked 7th in the FIBA World Ranking.
+As of February 2025, Slovenia is ranked 11th in the FIBA World Ranking.

 History

 Before Slovenia's independence in 1991, Slovenian players represented Yugoslavia.
 Slovenia joined the International Basketball Federation in 1992 and played its first official game on 22 June 1992 against Bulgaria in the qualification rounds for the 1992 Summer Olympics.

 FIBA World Cup

-Slovenia debuted at the FIBA World Cup in the 2006 edition after qualifying as the sixth-placed team of the EuroBasket 2005.
-In the 2010 and 2014 editions, Slovenia reached the quarter-finals; their highest overall finish is seventh place in 2014.
+Slovenia debuted at the FIBA Basketball World Cup in 2006 after qualifying as the sixth-placed team of the EuroBasket 2005.
+In the 2010, 2014 and 2023 editions, Slovenia reached the quarter-finals; their highest overall finish is seventh place, achieved in 2014 and 2023.